SPawson/sallys-school-of-motoring/documents/Testing/Testing.md

 b)	Ensured the image on the vehicle section loaded correctly and did not stretch.
 <br>
-c)	Checked that the Testimonies section displayed correctly appropriately for the grid and screen size.
+c)	Checked that the Other Services section displayed correctly and appropriately for the screen size.
 </li>

 <li>